ShaolunWang/nvim/README.md

 Features like fzf, leap etc is too useful not to have :)

 # Todos
 - [ ] Refactor language specific setups
-- [ ] Make nvim-tree and oil interacts with each other
+- [x] Make nvim-tree and oil interacts with each other
 - [ ] Remove unused features
+- [ ] Design a bufferized runner that only does 1 run 2 async